ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 What is it about this problem that makes more data better?

 These models are high variance, meaning roughly that they have a ton of coefficients [2].
 This is not so different from having relatively small data for the rarer words, as it were.
 And adding data was easy, since they just grabbed more free text from the internet.
-And perhaps most importantly, they had already taken what sounds like a complicated problem (natural language processing) and simplified it down to a very narrow problem with well-defined models and a success metric.
+And perhaps most importantly, they had already taken a complicated problem (natural language) and simplified it down to a very narrow problem (confusion set disambiguation) with well-defined models and a success metric.

 [2]: *[Xavier Amatriain](http://xavier.amatriain.net/) (formerly of Netflix) has a good [explanation](http://technocalifornia.blogspot.com/2012/07/more-data-or-better-models.html) of this which inspired this section.*